thomasdfeeley/tf/content/articles/candied-bacon.md

 ---
 title: "Candied Bacon for Ballers"
-metatitle: "HOW TO: Make Candied Bacon Appetizers with Brown Sugar & Spices [Recipe]"
+metatitle: "HOW TO: Make Candied Bacon Appetizers with Brown Sugar [Recipe]"
 description: "This candied bacon recipe is strictly for ballers.
 Why?
 Cause ballers need to eat too.
 Bring candied bacon to college football tailgates, bring it to Super Bowl parties, take it on ski trips.
 Unleash your inner Weekend Warrior with spicy chipotle candied bacon!"
 date: 2017-12-07T01:50:45+00:00
 lastmod: 2018-08-24